csviri/kubernetes-glue-operator/docs/comparison.md

   In summary *metacontroller* is a bit more generic solution this moment, but with additional complexity to manage, and much harder to start with.
-  The main practical difference is in supporting ["bulk resources"](https://github.com/csviri/resource-glue-operator/issues/75) we will also support it in future versions.
+  The main practical difference is in supporting ["bulk resources"](https://github.com/csviri/kubernetes-glue-operator/issues/75) we will also support it in future versions.

 - [Helm Operators](https://sdk.operatorframework.io/docs/building-operators/helm/tutorial/) - are a very efficient
   way to convert a helm chart into a controller.
 It also makes it very easy to start and use.
   However, the controller still needs to be build (the helm chart is not just an input configuration), does not handle related resources, and does not support ordering.
-In this terms is a bit more limited than *resource-glue-operator*.
+In this terms is a bit more limited than *kubernetes-glue-operator*.

 - [Crossplane Composition](https://docs.crossplane.io/latest/concepts/compositions/) TODO